RobloxAPI/doc/src/doc/en/article/Intervals.md

 ### Unconstrained
-An **unconstrained interval** indicates that the effective values of the number lie between the specified interval, but values outside the interval can still affect the result.
+An **unconstrained interval** indicates that the effective values of the number lie between the specified interval, but values outside the interval may or may not affect the result.

 Consider the following definition of the Lerp function: